 One area I did not discuss in any detail is the option to install mounts in the existing dovetails on your rifle barrel.
 Modern day mounts or scope blocks made from good quality steel may very well offer a satisfactory solution for dovetail mounting, but I've been warned to stay away from dovetail mounts in general as they are prone to work loose.
 If the dovetail blocks are sufficiently hard the barrel steel may not be.
 A long Malcolm style scope is much heavier than the typical front sight on a BPC rifle and therefore puts significant lateral stress on the dovetail slot.

 I’ve covered and discussed several options for “scoping” a BPCR, including USA made top-of-the-line modern day replicas, mixing and matching original models with silhouette legal mounts or with modern copies of legal mounts, and a couple of imported models.
-If money is not an option, in my opinion, the best solution is a MVA scope with D.Z.
-Arms mounts.
+If money is not an option, in my opinion, the best solutions are a MVA scope with D.Z.
+Arms mounts or a complete D.Z.
+Arms setup with scope and mounts.
 Lower cost solutions include the standard MVA scopes and mounts and the MVA B-Series scope and mounts.
-The lowest cost commercially available solution that I would recommend is the Leatherwood/D.Z.
-Arms setup from Buffalo Arms discussed earlier.
-The only other items required to install the scope and mounts are the correct scope blocks and the option of an adapter rail for the modern Browning or Winchester BPCRs.
-Buffalo Arms sells the Leatherwood scope blocks separately, or blocks to fit just about any rifle and mounts can be purchased from Steve Earle (see Steve’s contact information in the following section).
+The lowest cost available solution that I would recommend is the Leatherwood with D.Z.
+Arms mounts along with the D.Z.
+Arms sliding locking ring.
+The only other items required to install the scope and mounts are the correct scope blocks (bases) and the option of an adapter rail discussed earlier from Steve Earle for the modern Browning or Winchester BPCRs..

 But, as the title of the article implies, this was an exercise to find a cost effective solution.
 To that end the most cost effective solution is to mount a Leatherwood 18” 6X scope with a set of de-clicked Unertl mounts.
 If a Leatherwood scope is mounted with either D.Z.
 Arms or Unertl-style mounts and a sliding feature is desired, a sliding lock ring will be required to ensure the scope does not rotate as it slides under recoil and is returned to “battery”.
 Hopefully I've provided sufficient information to help you understand the various other options available and come to a decision.